-Sin first came into being in the mind and heart of the angel Lucifer.
-God brought him into existence possessing every positive trait, gift and advantage he could give (short of character - see Ezekiel 28:12 -13, 15).
-Lucifer was initially a loyal spirit being who sang for JOY at the creation of the physical universe (Job 38:4 - 7).
-His responsibilities included being one of only two angels who covered the very throne of the Almighty (Ezekiel 28:14).
+It first came into being in the mind and heart of a cherub named Lucifer.
+God brought him into existence possessing every positive trait, gift and advantage he could give (Ezekiel 28:12 -13, 15).
+Lucifer was initially a loyal spirit being who sang for joy at the creation of the physical universe (Job 38:4 - 7).
+All the blessings he received, however, could not keep him from destroying himself.

-The devil's perverted thinking and sinful rebelliousness spread to the human race by enticing the first humans to think as he does.
-The apostle Paul wrote about how disobedience and suffering entered the world when he stated, "Therefore, as by one man sin entered into the world, and by means of sin came death; and in this way, death passed into all mankind;" (Romans 5:12, HBFV)
+The devil's perverted thinking and rebellious spirit spread to the human race by enticing the first humans to think as he does.
+The apostle Paul wrote about how disobedience and suffering entered the world when he stated, "Therefore, as by one man sin entered into the world, and by means of sin came death; and in this way, death passed into all mankind" (Romans 5:12, HBFV).

 God, as the all-powerful Creator, has a right to determine what is right or wrong (good or evil) for the entire universe.
-He told Adam (Genesis 2:16 - 17) and Eve (Genesis 3:1 - 3) that it was GOOD to eat from the trees in Eden with the exception of just one tree (from which it was BAD or WRONG to do so - Genesis 2:17).
-Adam and Eve's test was whether they would believe what God said and trust that his judgment had their best interest in mind or reject what they heard for something else.
-They choose to REJECT God's words and replace them with what THEY DECIDED 'should' be good for them (eating of the forbidden fruit - Genesis 3:6).
-They decided that Satan's perverted thinking and distorted conclusions were correct!
-It is interesting to note that Eve had to convince herself (self-talk) that her own logic could determine what was best for her (3:6)!
+He told Adam (Genesis 2:16 - 17) and Eve (Genesis 3:1 - 3) that it was good to eat from the trees in Eden with the exception of just one tree (from which it was wrong to do so - Genesis 2:17).
+Adam and Eve's test was whether they would believe what God said or reject what they heard and disobey him by believing something entirely different.

 The good news is that God will, in the not too distant future, clean up the 'mess' brought by sin and its consequences (Revelation 21:4).
-All those who willfully choose to reject the way of righteousness will receive eternal death with no hope of a resurrection.
-Satan, the father of sin (John 8:44) will also likely be destroyed in a lake of fire (see our article entitled 'Will the devil live FOREVER?' for more information) and his demons will receive their judgment and punishment.
+All those who willfully choose to reject the way of righteousness will receive eternal death.
+Satan, the father of lies (John 8:44), will also likely be destroyed in a lake of fire where his demons will also receive their judgment and punishment.